klausmeyer/km-dyndns/README.md

 # km-dyndns

-A small cgi script providing a dnynamic dns service written in perl, using a mysql database.
+A small cgi script providing a dynamic dns service written in perl, using a mysql database.
 The script is desined to work for dyndns client integrated in the "FritzBox" routers, but can be customized for your needs.

 ## licence